Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 We examine 6 major Severn-wide high flow events between 2000-2008.
 High flow events are defined as [gauged daily flow](https://nrfa.ceh.ac.uk/data/about-data/daily-flow-data/gauged-daily-flow-data) above the 95th percentile in each of the [Bewdley](https://nrfa.ceh.ac.uk/data/station/info/54001), [Buildwas](https://nrfa.ceh.ac.uk/data/station/info/54095) and [Montford](https://nrfa.ceh.ac.uk/data/station/info/54005) catchments.
 By focusing on three catchments, we hope to caputre events that co-occured across the Severn.

 There is no clear spatial pattern of dataset uncertainty about rainfall leading up to high flow events in the Upper Severn (**Figure 11**).
-However, there is slightly more uncertainty towards Plynlimon Flume and high altitude regions (**Figure 4**).
+However, there is slightly more uncertainty towards high altitude regions (**Figure 4**), with no clear trend in CEH or HadUK bias.

 For a further six high flow events see this [figure](figures/upper_severn_floods/uppersevern_flood_events_differences_6latest.png).
 And to see a map of minimum distances to gauge during these events see this [figure](figures/upper_severn_floods/uppersevern_flood_events_differences_mindist.png).